 As part of your monthly City of Clare Utility bill, GFL provides curbside garbage collection services to single-family residents.
-Residential garbage collection is Thursday and the materials must be placed to the curb prior to 6:00 a.m.
-If the GFL truck goes by your home after 6:00 a.m. and your refuse was not at the curb, they will not make a return trip to collect it.
+Residential garbage collection is on Thursdays and the materials must be placed to the curb prior to 6:00 a.m.
+The GFL truck drives down each street only once.

-While there is not a weekly bag limit, residents are reminded that GFL does not collect loose or boxed trash.
-ALL trash must be bagged.
+1. While there is no weekly bag limit, residents are reminded that GFL does not collect loose or boxed trash.
+All trash must be bagged.

-Appliances are picked up by appointment only.
+4. Appliances are picked up by appointment only.
 All freon must have been removed by a licensed extractor.
-Please call 989-424-4071 to schedule an appliance pickup.
+To schedule an appliance pickup, call (989) 424-4071

 Beverage Containers 1 Gallon or Less in Size